CortexDeveloper/ecs-messages/README.md

 *Unlimited* - unmanaged by service type.<br/>
 Special messages that might be useful for cases when you don't know exactly the lifetime.<bt/>
-In this case you should manually deal with it removing from world after usage.<br/>
+In this case you should manually deal with it and delete message after usage.<br/>

-### Unique Messages

-Message can be marked as ***unique***.
-In this case you cannot post another one message if same type already active.<br/>
-This feature might be useful for different cases.
-Let's say, you want to inform your teamate that magic portal is opened for 30 seconds.<br/>
-You post event by clicking some buttom.
-What will happen if you start spamming it?
-A lot of duplicates of event would be posted.<br/>
-Event marked as ***unique*** won't be posted twice in row and prevents this kind of situtations.<br/> Check code examples to discover more detailed explanation how it works.<br/>

 ## Code Examples